cricricut/setcricutair2/README.md

 <h1>Cricut Explore Air 2 Setup – Cricut.com/setup – Cricut Machines Setup</h1>>

-Do you need to set up or install Cricut Explore Air 2 machine on your device?
+Do you need to set up or <a href="https://github.com/cricricut/setcricutair2/">install Cricut Explore Air 2</a> machine on your device?
 Well, here we are to help you guide through the entire process.
 If you are a Cricut newbie, you should prepare yourself to discover the best features of this electronic cutting machine.
 Everything is required to create the desired project, from Cricut knife blades to the Design Space software.
 Install Cricut Explore Air 2 to create the giant and one of the most impressive projects of all time.

 <h2>How to Install Cricut Explore Air 2 Machine for Projects?</h2>
 If you need to Cricut Explore Air 2 setup for projects, here is how.
 First, you need to unbox your machine properly and follow these instructions.

-1. Unbox the machine and inspect the tools before beginning your Cricut cutting machine setup.
+1. Unbox the machine and inspect the tools before beginning your <a href="https://github.com/cricricut/setcricutair2/">Cricut cutting machine setup</a>.

 2. After you have completed the unboxing, you will receive another package with instructions on how to install Cricut Explore Air 2 machine.